mikejk8s/gmud/README.md

 5. CharacterRoutes GetUser returns the wrong list of characters, doesn't do its query
 6. Require unique names sql queries Character.Name
 7. Make a map of public keys
+8. AccountLogin function runs login page on the server

 ## Api Paths